NVIDIA/aistore/cli/resources/daeclu.md

 `ais set config [DAEMON_ID] KEY=VALUE [KEY=VALUE...]`

-Sets configuration for a specific daemon or the entire cluster by specifying key-value pairs.
+Set configuration for a specific daemon or the entire cluster by specifying key-value pairs.
 To set config for the entire cluster, omit the `DEAMON_ID` argument.
 For the list of available runtime configurations, see [here](../../docs/configuration.md#runtime-configuration).

 Key and value can be separated with `=` character or with a space.
 The former case supports both short and fully-qualified option names.
 The latter case requires the key to be a fully-qualified name.